1040236748/hello-world/README.md

 # hello-world
 Just another repository
-This is my first repositort!
+This is my first repository!
 I will keep crazy and keep learning!